-For those of you who aren’t familiar with this lifestyle, poly, from the Greek, means many, and amorous refers to love.
+For those of you who aren’t familiar with the polyamorous lifestyle, ‘poly’, from Greek, means many, and ‘amorous’ refers to love.
 So a polyamorous relationship is one where both partners have agreed to have other sexual and romantic partners.

 You might be wondering how a polyamorous relationship differs from extramarital affairs or cheating on your partner.